 See an example of the cooking article written by IKEA.

 What do you expect to see on IKEA’s YouTube channel?
 Guides & how-to videos?
 Smart ideas & inspirational videos?
 Interviews?
 Triple “yes”.
-As a part of IKEA marketing strategy, they are making the most of YouTube and create super-informative video-instructions like the one below.
+As a part of IKEA marketing strategy, they are making the most of YouTube and create super-informative video-instructions.

 We highly recommend making Youtube a part of your marketing strategy in this niche.
 With the help of video content, you can show people how they can interact with your products in real life, help to understand if the installation will require any additional efforts, give ideas on organising the home space, let the audience meet your team and get to know more of your values.